HoloLabInc/HoloLabDnnPackages/packages/jp.co.hololab.dnn.base/Documentation/README.md

 > [!NOTE]
 > This setting is automatically by editor extension when importing this package.

-This package depend on BaseModel/PreProcess shader of jp.co.hololab.dnn.base.
+This package depends on BaseModel/PreProcess shader of jp.co.hololab.dnn.base.
 Please add BaseModel/PreProcess shader to Always Included Shaders before building your application.

 1. [Edit]>[Project Settings]